yandiar12/rest-api-versioning-example/README.md

 # REST API SPRING BOOT WITH VERSIONING
 ```
-- VERSIONING API IN URL's
+- Versioning Using a URI Path
 - Spring Boot 3
 - Java 17
 ```